How can I increase user engagement from individuals with COPD?

 Secondary Research

 To gain a deeper understanding of the existing body of research on optimal user interface (UI) design for older adults, I began by reviewing research papers and reports that specifically focus on interaction design for this demographic.
 These papers explored the unique challenges that older adults face when interacting with digital interfaces, highlighting factors such as cognitive decline, limited technological literacy, and physical impairments.
 Additionally, the papers provided a range of design recommendations aimed at improving usability for older users, including suggestions for simplifying navigation, prioritizing key information, and enhancing readability.
-By analyzing these papers, I was able to identify common themes and best practices that could inform the development of a more effective and accessible platform tailored to the needs of older adults, particularly those with chronic conditions like COPD.

 "Interactive elements such as buttons, drop downs, and links are often displayed at a small size that is difficult for older users to click on or tap" - Neilsen Norman Group